-Approximate sufficiency has a more intuitive, yet equivalent, form using the information loss:
+Approximate sufficiency has a more intuitive form via the information loss:

 with the proof provided in~\Cref{sec:properties_approx_suff}.
 This implies that when $\suffmeasure(\Ei) = 0$, we have $\mutinfor(\xi, \xt) = \mutinfor(\Ei(\xi), \xt)$, aligning $0$-sufficiency with the classical notion of sufficiency.
 Although the concept has been mentioned in the literature \cite{chen2020neural}, we are unaware of any formal or rigorous definition of approximate sufficient statistics in prior work.
-In \Cref{sec:CLIP_ZSC_VLM_CDM}, we illustrate that near-sufficient encoders achieve strong performance on downstream tasks, including zero-shot classification, conditional diffusion models, and vision-language models.
+In \Cref{sec:CLIP_ZSC_VLM_CDM}, we illustrate that near-sufficient encoders achieve strong performance on downstream tasks, including zero-shot classification and conditional diffusion models

 We introduce an assumption on the boundedness of the score function, which allows us to show that near-minimizers of the CLIP risk function serve as near-sufficient statistics.